Pokrovsk: 2024

-2025
+2025 and 2026

 By January 2025, after the gradual advances of the Russian military toward the city, its civilian population had declined to around 7,000, the lowest level in two centuries.
 Continued warfare and evacuations reduced the population to less than 1,500 civilian residents by late July.
 By early November, military battles were reported inside the city.
+On 1 December 2025, the Russian Ministry of Defence stated that the city was fully captured by its forces, a claim denied by Ukraine.
+The Institute for the Study of War determined that Russia captured the city in early 2026.

 Demographics

 The population of Pokrovsk as of 1 August 2017 was 75,205 people.

 According to 2001 census data, the breakdown by ethnicity was: